aryanmangla23/08-01-2022/README.md

 Victims: hold themselves accountable for their problems

-Savers: Stop taking rsponsibility for other people's problems
+Savers: Stop taking responsibility for other people's problems

 Acts of love are performed with no condition or expectations.